silic27/lesleycl.github.io/READ.md

 - [ ] each image is a modal can click open larger version
 #### StyleUp
 - [ ] design page
+- [ ] create journey map to better present
+- [ ] create different stakeholders' map

 #### spacemealbox
 - now temporarily linked to pinshape page.
 - [ ] write content and put in the page

 #### dianrong
-- [ ] write content and put in the page
+- [x] write content and put in the page

+### footer
+- [ ] Would words instead of icons be more clear to users?

 ## Framework / Tools used
 - SCSS